NCWIT Aspirations in Computing Community

 Please note: If you are a recipient of the NCWIT Award for Aspirations in Computing (for young women in grades 9 through 12), you will be automatically accepted, however, you still need to submit the AiC Community application.

-The Aspirations in Computing Community is financially supported by Bloomberg with college entry sponsorship and additional support by HPE and Qualcomm.
+The Aspirations in Computing Community is financially supported by Bloomberg with college entry sponsorship and additional support by Qualcomm.

 NCWIT Collegiate Award

-The NCWIT Collegiate Award, sponsored by HPE and Qualcomm, honors the outstanding technical accomplishments of collegiate women at all levels.
+The NCWIT Collegiate Award, sponsored by Qualcomm and Amazon with additional support from Palo Alto Networks, honors the outstanding technical accomplishments of collegiate women at all levels.
 Conferred annually, the NCWIT Collegiate Award recognizes technical contributions to projects that demonstrate a high level of innovation and potential impact.